 The grand dimensions of the subject, worn out or threadbare, are only now beginning to be appreciated.
-Its surface is as yet but scratched; and far from being glutted, the market for Indian intelli-gence is still, we believe, as brisk as when the horrors of Meerut and Cawnpore first broke upon us.
-In the early days of our curiosity about the Sepoy revolt, hardly had the first consignments of the sick and wounded military and of the refugee civilian families reached us, than the press grouned with memoirs and recollections.
+Its surface is as yet but scratched; and far from being glutted, the market for Indian intelli-gence is still, we believe, as brisk as when the horrors of Meerut and Campore first broke upon us.
+In the early days of our curiosity about the Sepoy revolt, hardly had the first consignments of the sick and wounded military and of the refugee civilian families reached us, than the press groaned with memoirs and recollections.
 All of these were not the works of persons whose experience was worth having as materials for history.
-Some of them were réchaussés of diaries, by people who had either been long home from India, or who, quitting in an excitement on the verge of stirring times, had seen next to nothing.
+Some of them were réchauffés of diaries, by people who had either been long home from India, or who, quitting in an ex-citement on the verge of stirring times, had seen next to nothing.
 Some were frauds de circonstance, perpetrated by sound cockneys, who would "get up"-as Mr. Dickens would say-at the British Museum a treatise on Chinese Metaphysics and on the Revolt of the Sepoy army with equal facility.
-Others were the halting brood of Cacoethes-and a few were thrown together at the request of "indulgent friends."
+Others were the halting brood of Cacoethes-and a few were thrown together at the request of "indul-gent friends."
 Oh those "indulgent friends," what misery have they not inflicted upon us!

 Next there came a superior class of works, such as Captain Wilson's Diary and Lieutenant Innes's Rough Notes.
-Of these gentlemen, one belongs to the Native Infantry, and the other to the Engimeers; and have well detailed as much as any men engaged in actual warfare can be supposed to have seen.
+Of these gentlemen, one belongs to the Native Infantry, and the other to the Engincers; and have well detailed as much as any men engaged in actual warfare can be supposed to. have seen.
 But now we have daily sent to us the works of men of older standing, of enlarged Indian experience, and of considerable power, who were capable, and often unhappily so for themselves, of sifting and duly weighing the conflicting opinions, rumours, and scraps of intelligence, that fill the very air in times of trouble, and whose position gave them access to the best of information.
 The curiosity of the reader, far from relaxing, seems to increase as he makes his way through the mass of stirring adventure, condensed historical and political narrative, and able civil and military comment, to be found in the works of Colonel Bourchier and Mr. Edwards, the authors whose names we have bracketed at the head of our article.
-These are both men of mark of a time now passed away; and of an order which, in spite of pretended care for the middle classes, the absorption of the East India Company by the upper classes may happily shut out in future from the highest Indian appointments heretofore open to them.
+These are both men of mark of a time now passed away; and of an order which, in spite of pretended care for the middle classes, the absorption of the struggle was more or less openly avowed for their East India Company by the upper classes may hereditary landholdings, called by them "jan se happily shut out in future from the highest Indian azeez," dearer than life. appointments heretofore open to them.
 They have both seen, and dared, and suffered much.
-The gallantry of Colonel Bourchier and his beloved No. 17 battery have made the modest soldier a belted knight; and, at the outbreak of the revolt, Mr. Edwards, magistrate and collector of Budaon, sole flood of the Barcilly mutineers and convicts surged European officer in a district comprising a lawless upon Budaon, and not until the Treasury was population of more than a million souls, and thirty sacked, the gaol burst open, and his own house miles from any European assistance, stuck to his and effects divided among them, did he take one post until the mutineers and released gaol birds had lingering look behind, and start upon a series of the author.
+The gallantry of Colonel Bourchier and his beloved No. 17 battery have made the modest soldier a belted knight; and, at the outbreak of the revolt, Mr. Edwards, magistrate and collector of Budaon, sole European officer in a district comprising a lawless population of more than a million souls, and thirty miles from any European assistance, stuck to his and effects divided among them, did he take one post until the mutineers and released gaol birds had lingering look behind, and start upon a series of the author.